harness/developer-hub/docs/security-testing-orchestration/use-sto/set-up-sto-pipelines/add-artifacts-to-pipelines.md

 ### Kubernetes infrastructure OR Security step

-If you're using a generic (non-scanner-specific) Security steps, do the [Harness Cloud workflow](#harness-cloud-infrastructure-or-security-step) described below.
+If you're using a generic (non-scanner-specific) Security steps, do the [Harness Cloud infrastructure OR Security step](#harness-cloud-infrastructure-or-security-step) described below.

 ## Harness Cloud infrastructure OR Security step